betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1-wikized.md

 <!--- WARNING: Auto-generated with wikize-refs.py from ApolloGuidanceComputerPart1.md --->
-# Pre-Reference Version: Celebrating Apollo's 50th Anniversary: When 100 FLOPS/Watt Was a Giant Leap
+# Celebrating Apollo's 50th Anniversary: When 100 FLOPS/Watt Was a Giant Leap

 **Hero Image:**